raphamorim/rio/docs/docs/index.md

 #   - (Linux/BSD) user login shell
 #   - (Windows) powershell
 #
-# Shell configuration will only have effect if the flag advanced.use-fork is disabled
 shell = { program = "/bin/zsh", args = ["--login"] }

 # Startup directory
 #
 # Directory the shell is started in.
 If this is unset the working
 # directory of the parent process will be used.
+#
+# This configuration only has effect if use-fork is disabled
 working_dir = "/Users/raphael/Documents/"

 # Environment variables